Medicare Supplement Insurance for People Under 65 With Disabilities

 Can You Get Medicare Supplement Insurance If You Are Under 65?

 Federal law doesn’t require insurance companies to sell Medicare Supplement Insurance for disabled people under age 65, but some state laws do.
-If you’re enrolled in Medicare under 65 due to a disability and/or end-stage renal disease (or ESRD), your eligibility for Medicare Supplement Insurance will depend on the state you live in.
+And other states sell plans to people under 65 on their own accord.
+If you’re enrolled in Medicare under 65 due to a disability and/or end-stage renal disease (or ESRD), your eligibility for Medicare Supplement Insurance may depend on the state you live in.

 The following states require that insurance companies offer at least one type of Medigap plan to people under 65 who receive Medicare benefits: